-The difficulty of finding a job that can accommodate parents with kids in school can be overwhelming, especially if you have limited employment skills and only a high school diploma, I know because I've been there.
+The difficulty of finding a job that can accommodate parents with kids in school can be overwhelming, especially if you have limited employment skills and only a high school diploma.
+I know because I've been there.
 Sometimes it can seem hopeless.

-There are jobs out there that can allow you to work 9 am to 3 pm Monday to Friday, especially if you don't have a degree.
-When I was a single parent I had a heck of a time finding a job that would pay enough to cover rent, bills and groceries AND allow me to be there in the morning when my daughter went to school and be there to pick her up when she got out of school.
+There are jobs out there that can allow you to work from 9 am to 3 pm Monday to Friday, especially if you don't have a degree.
+When I was a single parent I had a heck of a time finding a job that would pay enough to cover rent, bills and groceries and allow me to be there in the morning when my daughter went to school and be there to pick her up when she got out of school.

-- No University degree required
+- No university degree required

 - Flexibility so you can stay home when your child is ill or has a day off school